Acer Swift X review: Peak performance

 Weight: 3.1 pounds

-Acer's Swift X has a simple goal to pack the fastest components in the smallest chassis.
-It accomplishes this by successfully combining a powerful AMD processor with discrete Nvidia RTX graphics in a surprisingly slim package.
+Acer's Swift X is all about packing the fastest components in the smallest chassis.
+It accomplishes this by combining a powerful AMD processor with discrete Nvidia RTX graphics in a surprisingly slim frame.
 Speed, portability and endurance at a competitive price, what else does one need?

 Digging deeper reveals a few bones Acer buried to keep the price down.
 While its chassis is made of aluminum, the no-frills Swift X feels less premium than its competitors and the plastic touchpad and display bezels aren't helping.
 Nor are the mounds of apps pre-installed on this $1,000 laptop.
-I also wish more attention was paid to the speakers and that the 720p webcam was something you could use for streaming.
+I also wish more attention was paid to the speakers and that the 720p webcam was good enough for streaming.

 Should you buy the Swift X?
 That depends.
 It certainly isn't for everyone — there are too many low points for this to be the "If you could only buy one laptop" answer.
-However, if you need to run demanding tasks and need a laptop that gets the job done without getting in the way, the Swift X is worth considering.
+However, if you need to run demanding tasks and are searching for a laptop that gets the job done without getting in the way, the Swift X is worth considering.

 Acer Swift X price and configurations